zarazinsfuss/cyberparadism/content/manifesto/index.md

 ### The Techno-Optimist Manifesto

 The [Techno-Optimist Manifesto](https://a16z.com/the-techno-optimist-manifesto/) was published on the October 16, 2023 by Marc Andreessen and focuses on the positive impacts of technology on civilization.
 It counters negative views about technology, emphasizing that technology is the main driver of growth, progress, and improvement in human well-being.
 It asserts that technology is essential for solving material problems and creating abundance, and is the perpetual source of growth.
-The manifesto encourages optimism about technological advancements and their ability to solve real-world problems, which is **very reminiscient of the Cyberparadism Manifesto.** Go check it out.
+The manifesto encourages optimism about technological advancements and their ability to solve real-world problems, which is **very reminiscent of the Cyberparadism Manifesto.** Go check it out.